nitz131202/Cattle_Image-Segmentatioon-CV_P1/README.md

-Consists of segmentation, fgeature extraction and unet model.
+Consists of segmentation, feature extraction and unet model.